SysKitTeam/docs-insights/product-updates/insights-1-1-1-release-note.md

 ---
-title: SysKit Insights 1.1.1 - Release Note
-description: >-
-  This article describes what’s new and improved in the latest version of SysKit Insights.
+description: This article describes what’s new and improved in the latest version of SysKit Insights.
-author: Tomislav Sirovec
-date: 27/8/2018
 ---

 # SysKit Insights 1.1.1